SRows123/AntiZombify/README.md

-A Spigot plugin to prevent Piglins & Piglin Brutes transforming into Zombie Piglins.
+A Spigot plugin to prevent Piglins, Piglin Brutes & Hoglins transforming into Zombie Piglins.

-For Minecraft 1.20.4
+For Minecraft 1.20.*

 Commands: